-One Google search leads to another, and the grief process begins.
+One Google search leads to another, and so the grief process begins.

-You read your first article on Adult ADHD, written in first-person and you recognize most, if not all of it, intimately.
+You read your first article or blog on adult ADHD.
+It’s probably written in first-person and you recognize that you intimately relate to most — if not all — of the author’s anecdotes.

 It's time to go to your doctor with complete confidence that you'll at last be seen for who you are.
 After all, you appear to be a textbook case!